Time Well Spent

 What are the consequences of creating a worker/ employment relationship?

-Volunteers working under a contract may be entitled to the same rights as workers, such as:
+If volunteers are found to be working under a contract, they may become entitled to the same rights as workers, such as:

 • being paid the minimum wage (if they are over school-leaving age)